Simulationen im Teamwork

 SmartBioFlex

-Meander-shaped tubular reactor for biological methanation as chemical storage for providing flexibility options in power grids
+Meander-shaped tubular reactor for biological methanation as chemical storage to provide flexibility options in power grids

 Funding period: 01.11.2019 - 31.10.2022

-The planned increase in electricity generation from renewable energies, such as wind turbines and photovoltaic enclosures, with a simultaneous decline in conventional power plant capacities poses a major challenge for electricity grid stability and energy supply security.
-Energy supply security can only be ensured through the use of demand-responsive storage technologies as well as other accompanying measures.
+The planned expansion of electricity generation from renewable energies, such as wind turbines and photovoltaic systems, coupled with a simultaneous decline in conventional power plant capacities poses a major challenge for the stability of the electricity grid and the security of energy supply.
+Energy supply security can only be guaranteed through the use of needs-based storage technologies and other accompanying measures.

-The focal points of NOWUM's work in the project:
+NOWUM's main areas of work in the project:

-Bio-Power-to-Gas is a type of energy storage that uses microbes to convert hydrogen - produced by electrolysis in the event of an electricity surplus - into natural gas-equivalent methane, which can be fed into the existing natural gas grid almost without restriction.
-The aim of the project is the construction and test operation of a new type of reactor design as a meander-shaped tubular reactor.
+Bio-Power-to-Gas is a type of energy storage in which microbes are used to convert hydrogen - produced by electrolysis when there is an oversupply of electricity - into methane equivalent to natural gas, which can be fed into the existing natural gas grid almost without restriction.
+The aim of the project is the construction and test operation of a new type of reactor design in the form of a meandering tubular reactor.
 This can significantly minimise both the energy required for operation and the system costs compared to conventional reactors.
-In addition, a flexible design allows integration into existing building facades, for example.
-In the project, the use of this structurally flexible and thus decentralisable technology is being tested in real operation for the first time.
+In addition, the flexible design means that it can be integrated into existing building facades, for example.
+In the project, the use of this structurally flexible and therefore decentralised technology is being tested in real operation for the first time.

-The focal points of the SIJ's work in the project:
+The main focus of the SIJ's work in the project:

-The effect of the reactor on the overarching sector-coupled energy system and its stabilisation potential with a focus on the electricity grid will be determined in a model for the Jülich region.
-All relevant system components are modelled for this purpose and validated using the test operation data.
-Expansion scenarios for future load and generation profiles are developed taking into account the expansion of renewable energies, sector coupling and changed energy requirements (e.g. increased use of e-mobility), so that future operating scenarios can be simulated for selected grid areas.
-Potentials for transferability to other grid areas and with regard to scalability are derived.
+The effect of the reactor on the overarching sector-coupled energy system and its stabilisation potential with a focus on the electricity grid will be determined as a model for the Jülich region.
+All relevant system components are modelled and validated using test operating data.
+Expansion scenarios for future load and generation profiles are developed, taking into account the expansion of renewable energies, sector coupling and changed energy requirements (e.g. increased use of e-mobility), so that future operating scenarios can be simulated for selected grid areas.
+Potentials for transferability to other grid areas and scalability are derived.

 Quirinus